astarzinski/anki_automation_v1/README.md

 The program "anki_deck_embedding.py" needs to only be run once which is good because it is very computationally intensive and takes around 12 minutes for 28,000 notes on an M1 Mac with 16 GB of RAM.

-8) To run this program make sure Anki is running and enter `python anki_deck_embedding.py` into the terminal.
+8) To run this program make sure Anki is running and enter `python3 anki_deck_embedding.py` into the terminal.

 9) You will be asked to select the deck you wish to process.
 Enter the number of the deck in the displayed menu.